Meet your Therapists

 Law Enforcement Therapist

-(Not accepting new clients until May 2021)
+(Not accepting new clients)

 Why, hello!
 My name is Kyle Davis, and I am very thankful to be working with Devin here at Identity Insights!
 I've been working all around Grand Junction and Western Colorado as a counselor for the last few years, and feel absolutely blessed to have learned so much from each and every one of my clients.
 I am LGBTQ+ and trans-affirming.
 I am a competent gender therapist, and enjoy working with clients at Identity.
 I can and have provided letters of recommendation for those seeking gender therapy for HRT or different transitional/affirmation surgeries, and work with couples on intimacy counseling.
 I am also the go-to counselor for law enforcement, first responders, and military personnel.
 I am in the process of receiving certification training in EMDR for those seeking healing from trauma.